HOP 2.1.6 Institutional Base Salary Policy

 [ (Salary rate cap x % of Effort)/Total Monthly Compensation ]

-8.2 Salary in excess of a sponsor imposed salary rate cap will be considered as an unallowable cost to the sponsored program.
+8.2 Salary in excess of a sponsor-imposed salary rate cap will be considered as an unallowable cost to the sponsored program.
 It must be charged to an unrestricted, non-sponsored program cost center.
-This differential is considered a voluntary committed cost sharing.
+This differential may be considered a Voluntary Committed Cost Sharing.
 HOP 2.1.5, Cost Sharing Policy.

 8.3 Identify the source(s) that will be used to fund any remaining percentages of salary.